 Students who bring electronic devices to school (including cell phones, iPods, or other devices) are responsible for them.
 Legacy Christian Academy is not responsible if they are lost or stolen.

-During class time, cell phones, iPods, and other electronic devices may only be used with teacher permission.
-Use of cell phones during passing time (for 7th-12th grade students), lunch (9th-12th grade students), and/or other free time should be limited.
-Use of earphones/earbuds during passing time or lunch time is not allowed.
 Cell phones should not be used to take photos or videos of anyone/anything without their consent or prior approval for any reason while on campus.
 If a class requires video capturing, the students should ensure that appropriate permission is granted before recording anyone or anything.